Kevin Parmenter, Director, Applications Engineering, Taiwan Semiconductor, US

 Transient protection is common in nearly all electronic circuits.
 Self-contained automotive electronics systems present a unique challenge requiring a different type of transient voltage suppressor (TVS)

-Almost all electronics systems have a need to be protected from transients and surges.
-TVS devices are often used to assure the voltage overshoots don’t exceed prescribed levels.
-In particular, TVS devices are employed to protect against fast high voltage transients induced by lightning strikes and other external voltage disturbances.
+Almost all electronics systems need to be protected from transients and surges.
+TVS devices are often used to ensure the voltage overshoots don’t exceed prescribed levels.
+In particular, TVS devices protect against fast high voltage transients induced by lightning strikes and other external voltage disturbances.

 Automotive manufacturers have the added challenge of protecting systems from internally induced, excessively high energy transients.
 This so-called “load dump” condition requires devices capable of safely dissipating this energy to prevent damage to downstream electronic systems.
 Designers need to choose protection devices that can meet a whole range of standard specifications and various automotive OEM requirements for a wide variety of applications, including trucks and buses, heavy equipment, construction equipment, electric vehicles (EVs), hybrid electric vehicles (HEVs) and many other vehicles of various types and sizes.

 The load dump condition in the vehicle is caused when large loads are applied and removed, such as when a battery is repeatedly connected and disconnected from the alternator (Figure 2).
 In the worst case, when the battery is fully discharged, this transient overshoot voltage can reach over 100 volts with a very low source impedance and duration of 10s to 100s of milliseconds.
 If undamped, these transients will undoubtedly result in severe damage to downstream electronic systems in the vehicle.